Using custom (Google) fonts

-Currently, GPT Engineer does not support direct uploads of custom fonts.
+Currently, Lovable does not support direct uploads of custom fonts.
 However, there are several easy ways to use web-safe or incorporate custom fonts into your projects.

 Below, we’ll guide you through the available methods for using web-safe and Google fonts.